Fundamental Analysis

 Here is the idea: if the Big Mac costs more in Country A, the currency is overvalued.
 If it costs a lot less, it is undervalued.
 Sometimes — quite often, in fact — the next year we see the overvalued currency having adjusted downward and the undervalued one having adjusted upward.
 International organizations like the World Bank calculate purchasing power parities, as well as some of the big banks.
 The European Commission tracks purchasing power in order to track the progress of price convergence, a primary goal.

 Do traders heed purchasing power parity?
 No. It is a curiosity, but we doubt that anyone ever made a trade on the Big Mac index.
-However, let’s consider one of the recent contributions to the Big Mac Index.
-In February 2014, The Economist added the Vietnamese dong.

 Incomplete Theory No. 2 – Relative Interest Rates

-Another assumption made by academics that infuriates real world traders is the idea that interest rates, or the return on money, is “naturally” the same everywhere.
+Another assumption made by academics that infuriates real-world traders is the idea that interest rates, or the return on money, are “naturally” the same everywhere.
 If money is more expensive in one country, it is only because international investors foresee a fall in the currency against other currencies that will restore the equilibrium, or so says the theory.
 In this case, the equilibrium is that principal plus interest in Country A should always equal principal plus interest in Country B. This is named the interest rate parity theory.

 While investors obviously are not motivated as theorists assert, the fact remains that interest rate parity does work, at least most of the time.
 If all other things are equal (like growth and inflation rates), an interest rate hike in Country A relative to rates in Country B should cause Currency A to fall, keeping the total rate of return, factoring in the currency value, more or less equal.
 Historically, we do see long periods of time when the relative interest rate differential is highly correlated with a particular currency pair.
 Remember the problem with purchasing power parity and the USD/JPY?
 It is solved when you chart the US/Japan 10-year interest rate differential against the USD/JPY.
 The correlation is very high.
 It is also high between the USD/GBP, USD/EUR, and other developed country rate differentials.